FoxxMD/blog/_posts/2025-04-22-redundant-lan-dns.md

 ### Where does LAN-Only DNS Fit In?

-Our goal is set up our own, [recursive DNS server](https://www.cloudflare.com/learning/dns/what-is-recursive-dns/) that is provided by our [local network's DHCP server/router](#local-network) so that:
+Our goal is set up our own, [recursive DNS server](https://www.cloudflare.com/learning/dns/what-is-recursive-dns/) that our [local network's DHCP server/router](#local-network) tells all devices to use so that:

 * all devices on our network are automatically configured to use our server (no setup required per device)
 * our DNS server resolves our "LAN-only" address `mysite.mydomain.com` only for our devices inside the network